Knock Sensor Code Keeps Coming Back; What Can You Do?

 solid car care

-Why does the knock sensor code keep returning?
+Why does the knock sensor code keeps coming back?

 Knock Sensor Code Keeps Coming Back